richardwarepam16/car_price_predictor/README.md

 1. First of all the data was scraped from Quikr.com (https://quikr.com) Link for data: https://github.com/richardwarepam16/car_price_predictor/blob/master/quikr_car.csv

-2. The data was cleaned (it was super unclean :( ) and analysed.
+2. The data was cleaned (it was super unclean) and analysed.

 3. Then a Linear Regression model was built on top of it which had 0.92 R2_score.